eXtreme-bg/borica-emv-3ds/README.md

 Borica EMV 3DS is PHP library providing an easier way to integrate newly released Borica protocol called EMV 3DS.

+**The library supports the new MAC_GENERAL signage algorithm and will work after the 1 August 2023 changes.**

 ## 0. Requirements

 *TBD*